WWE News: Two Possible Names Added To ‘SmackDown’ Women’s Championship Match?

 Kelly Kelly will also return to the WWE after a recent backstage visit to RAW.
 She has teased a WrestleMania appearance on numerous promotional appearances, which could lead her into the SmackDown Women’s Championship match.
 She was a leading candidate to induct Beth Phoenix into the WWE Hall of Fame, but that honor was just confirmed on Wednesday to go to Natalya instead.

-Kelly Kelly has also been rumored to take the ‘Emmalina’ character that Emma dropped several weeks ago.
+Kelly Kelly has also been rumored to take the Emmalina character that Emma dropped several weeks ago.
 The WWE teased the arrival of Emmalina for months, but Emma wasn’t able to commit to what the WWE writers wanted, thus dropping the angle, reversing course, and repackaging her back to Emma.
 Ironically, the Emmalina debut was the same night Kelly Kelly visited.
 More ironically, Emma may be one of the surprise participants in the WrestleMania bout, according to a new report.

 Emma, along with Summer Rae, is being considered for the WWE SmackDown Women’s Championship match in less than two weeks.
 Though their inclusion would fall under the “every available woman” stipulation, both were drafted to the RAW brand.
 Summer has not appeared on television since last summer, which makes it easier for her to be added, but as noted, Emma has had a presence on Monday nights.

 Emma was impressing WWE officials going back to before her injury last spring, which might explain why Vince McMahon wanted to explore putting her in the match in question.
 Tamina Snuka’s name came up ever-so-briefly last month when she was cleared and returned to house shows.
-However, the closer we’ve gotten to WrestleMania, the less whispers we’ve heard about her involvement.
+However, the closer we’ve gotten to WrestleMania, the fewer whispers we’ve heard about her involvement.

-Right now, there are five women confirmed for the match: Alexa Bliss, Becky Lynch, Mickie James, Natalya and Carmella.
+Right now, there are five women confirmed for the match: Alexa Bliss, Becky Lynch, Mickie James, Natalya, and Carmella.
 Naomi’s father tweeted that his daughter would be back in time, with no fewer than four more women being considered.
 The two most prominent at the moment are Emma and Summer Rae.

 [Featured Image by WWE]